 - Take a quick walk yourself around your school neighborhood, noting what you'd like to point out to students.

-- Divide students into groups of four for the walk and map assignment.
+- Divide students into groups of four students for the walk and map assignment.

 - Designate a bulletin board to post the maps, map key, and digital photos.

 Step 1: Tell students that they will be going on a walking tour of their school neighborhood.
 However, they must first predict what they will see, hear, and smell during their walk.
-Using the Prediction Chart, ask for student responses.
-Fill in each column and post the chart paper for checking predictions after the walk.
+Reveal the Prediction Chart you created ahead of time.
+Fill in each column with student responses and post the chart paper so you can check the predictions after the walk.

-Step 2: Share the Recording Sheet with students.
-Tell them that on the tour they'll be walking in small groups, and each of them will have a recording sheet, clipboard, and pencil.
-Each group will have a parent available to help.
-Their job is to observe what they see, hear, and smell during their walk and record their observations in the appropriate columns.
+Step 2: Share the Places Around Us Neighborhood Walk: Recording Chart printable with students.
+Explain that the students' job is to observe what they see, hear, and smell during their walk and record their observations in the appropriate columns.
 Tell them to also look for other things they might find on the walk, like houses, buildings, street signs, bill boards, bus stops, and store signs.

-Step 3: Embark on the school neighborhood walk.
-Assemble the groups, assign parents, and make sure everyone has their supplies.
-Take digital photos if possible and print them when you return so you refer to them later in the lesson.
+Step 4: Embark on the school neighborhood walk.
+Take digital photos if possible.
+You should print them when you return so you can refer to them later in the lesson.

-Step 4: When you return to the classroom, gather the students around the Prediction Chart and review.
+Step 5: When you return to the classroom, gather the students around the Prediction Chart and review.
 Ask students what can be added and/or deleted.
 Process the walking tour with a brief discussion of what the children observed.
-Collect their Recording Sheets for assessment.
+Collect their Places Around Us Neighborhood Walk: Recording Charts for assessment.

-Step 5: Review the walking tour with the students.
-Tell them that they'll be helping you create a Map Key of all the things they saw and later, they'll split into groups to map of their school neighborhood using the Map Key.
-Using the Prediction Chart, review the things they observed.
+Step 1: Review the walking tour with the students.
+Tell them that they'll be helping you create a Map Key that includes all the things they saw.
+Later, they'll split into groups to make maps of their school neighborhood using the Map Key.
+Use the Prediction Chart you revised after the walk to review the things students observed.

-Step 8: Assemble the groups and help them decide where to work.
-Give them a map, provide the drawing materials, and let them begin.
-Encourage them to refer to the Map Key and use those pictures to represent each item.
+Step 6: Assemble the groups and help them decide where to work.
+Give them a block map sheet and drawing materials, and let them begin.
+Encourage groups to refer to the class-created Map Key and to use those pictures to represent each item.